PanicStation.org

 • Heavy bleeding from your vagina

-3. Use a pad and note what’s happening.
+3. Use a pad and note what is happening.
 This helps clinicians triage you:

-• Where the pain is (one-sided vs central), how sudden it was, and whether it’s getting worse.
+• Where the pain is, whether it is one-sided or central, how suddenly it started, and whether it is getting worse

 5. If infection is possible, say so plainly when you seek care.
-Mention fever/chills, new bad-smelling discharge, pain during sex, new bleeding after sex, or recent STI risk—this can change urgency and testing.
+Mention fever or chills, new bad-smelling discharge, pain during sex, new bleeding after sex, pain when peeing, or recent STI risk.

 What can wait

-• You do not need to work out the cause right now (several causes look similar early on, and some need tests/imaging).
+• You do not need to work out the cause right now.
+Several causes can look similar early on, and some need tests or imaging.

 • You do not need to decide today about longer-term contraception changes, fertility plans, or switching doctors.

-• You do not need to “push through” work or commitments—prioritise being safely assessed.
+• You do not need to push through work, study, caring duties, or social plans before getting safely assessed.

 Important reassurance